EmbedITCZ/jbehave-support/CONTRIBUTING.md

 For documentation we use .md files stored in `jbehave-support-core/docs` and public APIs are documented with JavaDoc.

 ## Building the project with Maven
-To buil this project use the standard `mvn clean install`.
+To build this project use the standard `mvn clean install`.
 We have 3 building profiles:
 1. development
     * Build for contributors;
 2. integration-test